lookatitude/beluga/planning/tasks/2-workflow-orchestration.md

     - A chaining module (e.g., `/orchestration/task_chaining.py`) with clear API documentation.
   - **Acceptance Criteria:**
     - Test cases confirm that the chaining logic correctly handles multiple scenarios, including edge cases and failure conditions.
+- **Status:** Completed.
+The `ChainedTask` implementation supports dynamic chaining with conditional logic and fallback flows, and has been validated with unit tests.

 ### Task 2: Workflow Monitoring and Visualization
 - **Action Items:**